serg239/db/mysql/README.md

 * mysql/proc - creators, getters, and setters for "account" schema
   * check if account exists
   * create/delete/update/get account
-  * get shards by using account id
+  * get shards by using account
-* mysql/tools - examples of metadata management
-  * check and alter table
-  * check if change applied
-  * clean DDL
-  * create table partitions